 Declaration of Independence -- our founders' vision and yours

-Independence Day is a day of cook-outs, parades, and fireworks!
+Independence Day is filled with cook-outs, parades, and fireworks!
 It's fun to kick back and relax.
-It’s also important to remember why we have this special opportunity.
-Please take some time this holiday to explore what July 4th means to our nation and to you.
+It’s also important to remember why we have this special holiday.
+Please take some time to explore what July 4th means to our nation and to you.

-Independence Day is a great time to explore what life, liberty and the pursuit of happiness mean to your family or gathering, and to share memories about past July 4th celebrations.
-Enjoy using all or any of our Freedom’s Feast resources to enrich your Independence Day celebrations.
+Explore what life, liberty and the pursuit of happiness mean to your family or gathering, and to share memories about past July 4th celebrations.
+Enjoy our Freedom’s Feast resources to enrich your Independence Day celebrations.

 CEREMONIES TO CHOOSE

 Take a few minutes before your family gathering or community fireworks display for this quick ceremony.
-This simple effort shows that July 4th is different and deserves our special attention.
+Doing this shows that July 4th is different and deserves our special attention.
 You may be surprised at how moved you are by the chance to read a few sentences of the Declaration of Independence.
 The beautiful language connects us to our shared history as Americans and reminds us of what we are celebrating.